Security shouldn't be a black box

 - Audit logs: login events, token generation, account deletion, rate-limit hits — for security purposes.

-- Billing information: processed by our payment provider (Paddle), not stored on our servers.
+- Billing information: processed by our payment provider (Creem), not stored on our servers.
 We receive only the metadata we need (subscription status, invoice IDs, etc.).

 What we don't do